 We believe Jameson to be a naval officer who was commissioned to paint a work of the famous capture of the Chesapeake.

 Broke immediately challenged Captain Lawrence of the Chesapeake to come out and fight and, at about noon on 1st June 1813, the latter weighed anchor and stood out of Boston Roads accompanied by a small flotilla of pleasure craft crowded with spectators anxious to witness the fight.
-A furious action followed lasting a mere fifteen minutes; Captain Broke was mortally wounded leading his boarding party and casualties on both vessels were very high.
+A furious action followed lasting a mere fifteen minutes and casualties on both vessels were very high.
 Soon overwhelmed, Chesapeake surrendered and Shannon took her as a prize into Halifax, Nova Scotia, where the captors were given a heroes' welcome on 6th June.

 Collection of Lord Berners, Faringdon House, Oxfordshire.